Extracorporeal Shockwave Therapy & Treatment

 - The shockwave radiates out, extending to the entire area where pain occurs

-- No anesthetic is required and you can continue usual activities – (it is recommended to avoid pain provoking exercise for 48 hours following treatment)
+- No anaesthetic is required and you can continue usual activities – (it is recommended to avoid pain provoking exercise for 48 hours following treatment)

 - Treatment usually starts straight away